MajorTomAW/EnhancedOnlineSessions/README.md

 Specific settings for EOS are included.

 Tired of the Advanced Sessions Plugin? <br>
-This is the new one, much more modular and should workd right out of the box.
+This is the new one! <br>
+Much more modular and should work right out of the box.

+My goal was to make this plugin as modular as possible that it should work with any other project.

+The entire online service logic is stored into a custom GameInstanceSubsystem.

 ## Supported actions: